HasiburRahman-hr11/hot-onion-react-app/README.md

 # Getting Started with Create React App

 This is a simple food website created with React Js.
-Live website link is [React Js](https://red-onion-react-app.netlify.app).
+Live website link is [here](https://red-onion-react-app.netlify.app).

 ## Technologies Used
 * **React Js**